 - Delicious.
 The juicy beef, the tomatoes, the spices, and the buttery beans, all come together in a tasty bowl of chili.
 If you love Wendy’s chili you’re going to love this version even more.

 - Customizable.
 Adjust the spice level, add in some extra veggies, and top with your favorite toppings.
-Make it your own!
+Make this Wendy’s chili your own!

 - Easy!
 It’s a one-pot meal with just 15 minutes of prep time.
 The hard part is waiting for it to simmer but that’s when all the flavors marry, so patience is key!